 GeneCards Summary for TRPM5 Gene

 TRPM5 (Transient Receptor Potential Cation Channel Subfamily M Member 5) is a Protein Coding gene.
-Diseases associated with TRPM5 include beckwith-wiedemann syndrome.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and CREB Pathway.
+Diseases associated with TRPM5 include Beckwith-Wiedemann Syndrome.
+Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include ion channel activity and voltage-gated ion channel activity.
-An important paralog of this gene is TRPM1.
+An important paralog of this gene is TRPM4.